Skip to content

 • Platform information (iOS/Android)

-Through our app infrastructure and third-party services (such as Supabase, Sentry, and Expo), we may collect:
+Through our app infrastructure and third-party services (such as Supabase, Sentry, Expo, and EAS Updates), we may collect:

 • Device type and model